Rotary vane pump: Variable-displacement vane pump

-One of the major advantages of the vane pump is that the design readily lends itself to become a variable-displacement pump, rather than a fixed-displacement pump such as a spur-gear (X-X) or a gerotor (I-X) pump.
+One of the major advantages of the vane pump is that the design readily lends itself to become a variable-displacement pump, rather than a fixed-displacement pump such as a spur-gear or a gerotor pump.
 The centerline distance from the rotor to the eccentric ring is used to determine the pump's displacement.
 By allowing the eccentric ring to pivot or translate relative to the rotor, the displacement can be varied.
 It is even possible for a vane pump to pump in reverse if the eccentric ring moves far enough.
 However, performance cannot be optimized to pump in both directions.
 This can make for a very interesting hydraulic-control oil pump.

 A variable-displacement vane pump is used as an energy-saving device and has been used in many applications, including automotive transmissions, for over 30 years.